Setting up Oxy Acetylene Kit is not rocket science, but it is important to do it correctly.

 Setting up Oxy Acetylene Kit

-- Check the Control Knobs on the Regulators are unscrewed to the point where it is loose and floppy.
+Check the Control Knobs on the Regulators are unscrewed to the point where they’re loose and a little floppy.

-- Open the Oxygen Valve on the Torch ½ a turn (no gas will come out yet).
+Open the Torch Oxygen Valve 1/4 – 1/2 a turn (no gas will come out yet).

-- Screw the Oxygen Regulator Control Knob in until you feel it start to go stiff, continue turning while watching the Delivery Pressure Gauge on the Regulator, continue turning the Regulator Control Knob until the desired pressure is reached.
+Screw the Oxygen Regulator Control Knob Clockwise until you feel it start to go stiff.
+Continue turning while watching the Delivery Pressure Gauge on the Regulator.
+Continue turning the Regulator Control Knob until the desired pressure is reached.

-- Imagining the control knob is the face of a clock, open the fuel gas Torch Valve around 5 minutes.
+Imagine the Torch Gas Control Knob is the face of a clock.
+Open the fuel gas Torch Valve around 5 minutes.